Nexure-Solutions-LLP/NexurePanel/README.md

 ## Project Status

-Nexure EMMIE is currently under development.
+Emmie by Nexure is currently under development.
 The automated installer is not finalized yet.

 The platform will be opened for **Developer Preview** and **Public Testing** prior to initial release.